-1) The Virginia Department of Natural Heritage, which operates under the Department of Conservation and Recreation, (DCR), has produced a Selector allowing many choices to focus your search.
-Start by choosing your region, then refine with light, moisture, whether you want a tree, shrub, vine, grass et cetera; if you want to attract butterflies, bees; prefer tall or short, and more.
-Be sure to scroll down the page to find the checklist.
-Clicking the image below will take you there.
+The Virginia Department of Natural Heritage, which operates under the Department of Conservation and Recreation (DCR), provides an online tool allowing many choices to focus your native plant search.
+Start by choosing your region, then refine with light, moisture, whether you want a tree, shrub, vine, grass; if you want to attract butterflies and bees; prefer tall or short, and more.

-3) The Piedmont Natives Plant Database covers the Piedmont area, but remember that many plants that are native there may also be locally native to your area.
+The Piedmont Natives Plant Database covers the Piedmont area, however many plants that are native there may also be locally native to your area.
 To find out, you can check at the Digital Atlas of Virginia Flora.
 The folks at Piedmont Natives, which is brought to you by Albermarle County, have given you a super-wide choice list.
 You can search for plants by numerous features, even by color.